 If you like the idea of a custom scan where Windows Defender only scans the areas of the computer that you want to be scanned, then you might be interested in using the “Exclusions” option from the Settings.
 Here you can set each scan to skip a particular area if you know it’s going to be a waste of time.
 Setting it from here will mean that each time the Windows Defend runs, it will automatically skip those places whereas if you run a custom scan, it is only skipping the areas of per your request for that one scan and will then scan the whole are the next scan unless you do the custom option again.

 It’s not a must that you use Windows Defender, and many tech enthusiasts have their preference as to what works best for their PCs.
 If you’re interested in what I run on my computer, it is nothing but the Windows Defender set on its default settings.
 I’ve tried most free anti-virus options over the years, and many of them were good.
 But none run scans as lightly as I find Windows Defender does.
 One potential cause for concern I have noticed, however, is that Windows Defender doesn’t pick up anywhere near as many potential threats as other antivirus software does.
 Whether that’s because the other programs are puffing up threats or Windows Defender isn’t as good at finding them is yet to be determined.
-What I am aware of, though, is that my browsing habits have hardly changed over the years and I’m yet to have an issue on my computer that Windows Defender couldn’t handle.
+What I am aware of, though, is that my browsing habits have hardly changed over the years and I’m yet to have an issue on my computer that Windows Defender couldn’t handle before it ever became a problem.
+No virus has ever created a problem for me yet with Windows 10’s Windows Defender running.
 If you do choose to go down the path of running something else, the Windows Defender will detect you are using another anti-virus program and automatically disable itself from the computer.
 There is no way you can run Windows Defender and another anti-virus program like Avast or AVG at the same time—although that would make things difficult for malware if it were possible.

 You might also be interested in: